mitchellciupak/nlog/README.md

 - [@mitchellciupak](https://github.com/mitchellciupak) - Sole Contributer

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>
-- Hat tip to anyone whose code was used
+- Hat tip to anyone whose code was used and the contributors to the [GitHub CLI](https://github.com/cli/cli) which served as inspiration for the nlog cli
-- Inspiration
-- References